Saturday, December 02, 2006

 positive vibes...

 Vaspers has added more Camouflage Danse mp3s for free download!
-Here's the
+Here's the link for details and lyrics and all kinds of good stuff.

 Guru T-Lu on the New York Dolls: One Day It Will Please Us To Remember Even This (2006)